-- 10.4.1 The University provides a proportionate induction programme for all new members (students and staff), which includes health and safety components.
+10.4.1 The University provides a proportionate induction programme for all new members (students and staff), which includes health and safety components.
 The HSS supports this, through the provision of an online general health and safety induction module.
-This module covers, inter alia, obligations and responsibilities, accident and incident reporting, the management of slips, trips and falls, use of display screen equipment and sources of support.
-In addition, there is an online fire safety management module, setting out the University's expectations in respect of fire safety management and the role that all staff play in this. - 10.4.2 These two modules are compulsory for all staff, must be completed within the first four weeks of appointment, and are available through DUO, the University's online learning environment.
+This module covers, inter alia, obligations and responsibilities, accident and incident reporting, sources of information and support and arrangements for the management of health and safety in the University.
+In addition, there is an online fire safety management module,

-10.4.3 There is also an online display screen equipment training and assessment module, on DUO, which is compulsory for all users of display screen equipment.
+- setting out the University's expectations in respect of fire safety management and the role that all staff play in this. - 10.4.2 These two modules are compulsory for all staff, must be completed within the first four weeks of appointment, and are available through Oracle, the University's online learning environment. - 10.4.3 There is also an online display screen equipment training and assessment module, on Oracle, which is compulsory for all users of display screen equipment.